voidweaver/coltab/README.md

-# coltab
+# Coltab
-A simple script to display samples of 8-bit colors available in most terminals.
+A simple python script to display samples of 8-bit colors available in most terminals.

 # About
 This is just a script I wrote for my own use, but I figured I should put it here as well.

 # Installation
 1. Download the python file or clone this repository